Cymbalta, Lyrica, and Beyond: What Works for Fibromyalgia?

 Side effects:

-Due to the ease of availability and lower threshold of side effects, it is easy to over dose on acetaminophen.
+Due to the ease of availability and lower threshold of side effects, it is easy to overdose on acetaminophen.

-Some of the commonly seen side effects of acetaminophen over dose consist of nausea and vomiting, diarrhea, loss of appetite, confusion, sweating, extreme fatigue, unusual bleeding or bruising, abdominal pain, especially in the upper right portion, jaundice (yellow skin and eyes), flu-like symptoms and irregular heartbeat.
+Some of the commonly seen side effects of acetaminophen overdose consist of nausea and vomiting, diarrhea, loss of appetite, confusion, sweating, extreme fatigue, unusual bleeding or bruising, abdominal pain, especially in the upper right portion, jaundice (yellow skin and eyes), flu-like symptoms and irregular heartbeat.

 Narcotic Medications (opioids)